awnumar/gravity/README.md

 ## How it works

-Instead of pasting the [protocol](PROTOCOL) here in words, here is a short deductive argument that should get the point across:
+While other encryption programs concentrate on hiding the content of data, Tranquil also hides the fact that the data even exists.

-* It is impossible to differentiate between real and random data in the database, and the two can exist in any proportion.
-* You can add your own decoy data that you would disclose as the real data if forced to do so.
+It is impossible to differentiate between real and random data in the database, and the two can exist in any proportion.
+This makes it possible for you to add your own decoy data that you would disclose as real if forced to do so.

-* If an attacker cannot ascertain which data is real, she cannot know for certain if the decrypted entries compose the entirety of the database.
-* Therefore you have plausible deniability and a deniable encryption scheme.
+An attacker cannot ascertain which data is real, so she cannot know for certain if the decrypted entries compose the entirety of the database.
+Therefore you have plausible deniability and a deniable encryption scheme.

 ## Installation